filipelsilva/CNV-project/README.md

 3.0. create a copy of file `config.sh.example` and name it `config.sh`.
 Fill in the `<CHANGE_ME>` fields with the appropriate values.

 3.1.
-To create the image, `./create-image.sh`
+To create the images, `./create-image.sh webserver && ./create-image.sh
+lbas`

 3.2.
-To launch the whole deployment, `./launch-deployment.sh`
+To launch the whole deployment, `./launch-vm.sh CNV-LBAS`

-3.3.
-To destroy the whole deployment, `./terminate-deployment.sh`

-## Doubts

-[ ] Usage of Long/Int in javassist
-[ ] Webserver with image support breaks
-[ ] NullPointerException when running amazondbconnector in icount [ ] Stats for InsectWars
-[ ] Handle POST requests in LoadBalancer (for image processing)